- I am a veteran and/or dependent, interested in attending the University of Southern California. What do I need to know?

 Top-Up requires a collaborative effort amongst various units.
 Benefit counselors are available by calling 888-GIBILL-1.

 For information about GI Bill benefits, contact the VA at 1-888-GIBILL-1 (1-888-442-4551).
 Additional military aid options, recommended by the VA, are available online.
-You may also contact the USC Financial Aid Office for additional options at USC.
+You may also contact the USC Financial Aid Office and/or your graduate program of study for additional options at USC.

 Please visit our “How to File” section for details.

 We will need a Ch.
-31 authorization, VA form 28-1905, from your VA Case Manager.
-The form can be emailed to firstname.lastname@example.org.
+31 authorization from your VA Case Manager.
 If you are having issues reaching a VA Case Manager, please call 800-827-1000 or visit the Vocational Rehabilitation Program (Chapter 31) online.
 Subsistence Allowance Rates (housing allowance) are also available online.

 If Ch.
 31 approval is still pending and an education/degree plan is needed, please contact your program of study representatives so that an Academic Advisor or Admission contact can assist you.